The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 # <!--3.--> Warning

-If you get too much errors onscreen you'll get a Blue Screen (sometimes you get a sudden hanging 8-bit beep) which warns you sometimes that "Windows has been shut down to prevent damage from your computer".
+If you get too much errors onscreen you'll get a Blue Screen (sometimes you get a sudden hanging 8-bit beep) which warns you sometimes that Windows has been shut down to prevent damage from your computer.

 ## <!--3.1--> Help is on the way!